davidsbatista/davidsbatista.net/_posts/2017-11-11-HHM_and_Naive_Bayes.md

 comments: true
 disqus_identifier: 20171111
 preview_pic: /assets/images/2017-11-11-HMM.png
-description: An introduction to Hidden Markov Models, one of the first proposed algorithms for sequence prediction, and it's relationships with the Naive Bayes approach.
+description: An introduction to Hidden Markov Models, one of the first proposed algorithms for sequence prediction, and its relationships with the Naive Bayes approach.
 ---

 This is the first post, of a series of posts, about sequential supervised learning applied to Natural Language Processing.
-In this first post I will write about the classical algorithm for sequence learning, the Hidden Markov Model (HMM), explain how it's related with the Naive Bayes Model and it's limitations.
+In this first post I will write about the classical algorithm for sequence learning, the Hidden Markov Model (HMM), and explain how it's related to the Naive Bayes Model and its limitations.

 You can find the second and third posts here: